msft-azure-iac-hackathon/github-runner-and-devops-agent-in-azure-container-apps/readme.md

 * CLIENT_ID - the ID of the client to be used for the OIDC login steps

 * GH_OWNER - the name of the GitHub organization where the new GH runner will self register
-* GH_REPOSITORY - the name of the GitHub repository where the new GH runner will self register
+* GH_REPOSITORY - the name of the GitHub repository where the new GH runner will self register (only if you intend to do worker registration at repo level)
 * GH_PAT - your fine grained token meeting the following needs:
     - Organization permissions:
         - Read access to organization administration